nacnudus/tidyxl/README.md

 # tidyxl

-Imports non-tabular from Excel files into R.  Exposes cell content, position and formatting in a tidy structure for further manipulation.
-Provides functions for selecting cells by position and relative position, and for associating data cells with header cells by proximity in given directions.
-Supports '.xlsx' and '.xlsm' via the embedded [RapidXML](http://rapidxml.sourceforge.net) C++ library.
-Does not support '.xlsb' or '.xls'.
+[tidyxl](https://github.com/nacnudus/tidyxl) imports non-tabular from Excel files into R.  It exposes cell content, position, formatting and comments in a tidy structure for further manipulation, especialy by the [unpivotr](https://github.com/nacnudus/unpivotr) package.
+It supports the xml-based file formats '.xlsx' and '.xlsm' via the embedded [RapidXML](http://rapidxml.sourceforge.net) C++ library.
+It does not support the binary file formats '.xlsb' or '.xls'.

 ## Examples